 Brief: SBSS is designed to track, characterize, measure, and collect optical signatures of Earth-orbiting objects, including space vehicles and debris.

-The Missile Defense Agency originally launched SBSS as a technology demonstrator to classify and track ballistic missiles in mid-course flight, before handing it over to AFSPC in 2011.
+The Missile Defense Agency originally launched SBSS as a technology demonstrator to classify and track ballistic missiles in midcourse flight, before handing it over to AFSPC in 2011.
 SBSS primarily uses a trainable, ground-controlled Space-Based Visible Sensor to track targets without repositioning.
 Potential high-end and even kinetic space threats from China and Russia have pushed orbital domain awareness to the top of AFSPC's priority list.
-AFSPC is working to extend SBSS service life and tasked one of its experimental Operationally Responsive Space satellites to cover a four-year gap in coverage before it can launch a follow-on spacecraft in 2021.
+AFSPC worked to extend SBSS service life and tasked one of its experimental Operationally Responsive Space satellites to cover a four-year gap in coverage until the newly established Space Force can launch a follow-on spacecraft now targeted for 2022.
 ORS-5 launched Aug.
 26, 2017, and is equipped with an optical sensor to provide rapid, continuous scanning to detect movement in geosynchronous orbit.
-The Space Force is seeking funds for a followon satellite to ORS-5 to enhance surveillance.
+The Space Force is seeking funds for a follow-on satellite to ORS-5 to enhance surveillance.
 SBSS works in concert with an array of networked, ground-based sensors including the Space Fence wide-area search and surveillance system recently commissioned on Kwajalein Atoll in the Marshall Islands.
+SBSS collision-warning data was made openly available to the public starting in 2020 with the aim of improving domain awareness and orbital safety.

-Contractors: Boeing (system integration, ground segment, operations, and sustainment); Ball Aerospace (satellite).
-Operator/Location: AFSPC; Schriever AFB, Colo.
+Contractors: Boeing (system integration, ground segment, operations, and sustainment); Ball Aerospace (satellite); Orbital ATK (ORS-5).

 First Launch: Sept.
 25, 2010.

 IOC: Aug.
+17, 2012 (SBSS); May 31, 2018 (ORS-5).

-17, 2012.
-Design Life: Seven yr Launch Vehicle: Minotaur IV.
+Design Life: Seven yr.

+Launch Vehicle: Minotaur IV.

 Constellation: One LEO satellite; one LEO augmentation satellite.

-Active Satellites: -SBSS Block 10.
-Launched in 2010; active. -ORS-5.
+•SBSS Block 10.
+Launched in 2010; active.

+-ORS-5.
 Experimental satellite launched in 2017 to augment SBSS; active.

-ORS-5.
-Experimental satellite launched in 2017 to augment SBSS; active Dimensions: Height approx 10 ft; 10 x 3.2 ft, plus solar panels.
-Weight: Approx 2.273 lb.
+Dimensions: Height approx 49 ft; 22ft x 20 ft (SBSS on-orbit); 5 ft x 2.5 ft (ORS-5).